Dairy-free butternut squash soup is seriously the BEST! Sauteed collards make this classic comfort food heartier and healthier.

 - While the squash simmers, heat the remaining 2 tablespoons of the oil in a frying pan on medium high.
 Add the collards and cook, stirring, until the collards become bright green and tender.
 Remove them from the heat and set aside.

-- Once the squash is tender, turn off the heat and grab your immersion blender (or do this in batches in a standard blender), and puree the soup.
+- Once the squash is tender, turn off the heat and grab your immersion blender (or do this in batches in a standard blender -- see notes), and puree the soup.

 - Once the soup is pureed, warm it up on medium, just until everything is heated through again, and season with salt and pepper.
 Serve topped with the collards.